 If you secure access to the RHI before then, the government will send you quarterly payments for seven years, based on the amount of electricity your air source heat pump is estimated to produce.

-Better yet, come April 2022, the RHI will be replaced by the Clean Heat Grant (CHG).
-Reports indicate the CHG will subsidise your air source heat pump installation by as much as £7,000.
+Better yet, come April 2022, the RHI will be replaced by the Boiler Upgrade Scheme.
+The new scheme will subsidise your air source heat pump installation by £5,000, and your new ground source heat pump by £6,000.

 Even with gas currently being cheaper than electricity, there’s no bridging that kind of gap.
-A heat pump will be less expensive to start, and stay cheaper throughout its 20-year lifetime.
+A heat pump will be more expensive at first, but cheaper overall.

 3. The gas boiler ban

-The CHG has clearly been created with the gas boiler ban in mind (along with the related target to install 600,000 heat pumps in homes each year by 2028), even though the government has refused to commit to an exact date for the ban.
+The Boiler Upgrade Scheme has clearly been created with the gas boiler ban in mind (along with the related target to install 600,000 heat pumps in homes each year by 2028), even though the government has refused to commit to an exact date for the ban.